alexanderpavlovets/webdriveriobasics/README.md

 * + приведение типов - casting TS
 * all iputs and selects are pageObjs
 * + compare 2 obj without JSON
-* all tabs are connected to 'active' ... smth like this (rewrite constructors)
+* + all tabs are connected to 'active'
-* mine: rewrite static methods of Navigator - to have good locators and conditions (now - almost spike)
+* + mine: rewrite static methods of Navigator - to have good locators and conditions (now - almost spike)
-* mine: rewrite date generator with /momentjs.com
+* + mine: rewrite date generator with /momentjs.com - continue with momentRandom
+* rewrite objIterator - maybe standalone class

+* ? mine: make browser window a little bit bigger - weird, but impossible.
+/** @deprecated in favour of /session/{session id}/window/rect */ - read it later
 * ? what for do i need abstract class Page ?

+* TypeScript/JavaScript: //#region and //#endregion and //region and //endregion